microsoft/LightGBM/README.md

 LightGBM has been developed and used by many active community members.
 Your help is very valuable to make it better for everyone.

-- Check out [call for contributions](https://github.com/microsoft/LightGBM/issues?q=is%3Aissue+is%3Aopen+label%3Acall-for-contribution) to see what can be improved, or open an issue if you want something.
 - Contribute to the [tests](https://github.com/microsoft/LightGBM/tree/master/tests) to make it more reliable.
-- Contribute to the [documents](https://github.com/microsoft/LightGBM/tree/master/docs) to make it clearer for everyone.
+- Contribute to the [documentation](https://github.com/microsoft/LightGBM/tree/master/docs) to make it clearer for everyone.
 - Contribute to the [examples](https://github.com/microsoft/LightGBM/tree/master/examples) to share your experience with other users.
+- Look for [issues with tag "help wanted"](https://github.com/microsoft/LightGBM/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and submit pull requests to address them.
 - Add your stories and experience to [Awesome LightGBM](https://github.com/microsoft/LightGBM/blob/master/examples/README.md).
-- Open issue if you met problems during development.
+If LightGBM helped you in a machine learning competition or some research application, we want to hear about it!
+- [Open an issue](https://github.com/microsoft/LightGBM/issues) to report problems or recommend new features.

 Microsoft Open Source Code of Conduct
 -------------------------------------